Achieving Maximum Uptime Isn’t Glamorous: Testing, Planning, Security Help Ensure Ops Success

 - Understand what virtualizes well.
 The professionals at Rhythmic help us determine what systems WILL run best and most cost effectively virtualized versus dedicated hardware, and where distributed systems WILL play a key role.
 Moving data, compressing data, and optimizing various applications can be tricky business.
 De-virtualizing our search engine when we left AWS for Moreover was an important step and a big improvement for us.

 - Monitor EVERYTHING.
-Yes, monitoring and testing can be boring and mundane, but it is critical to problem avoidance and you must .
-Test, monitor, test, monitor, and then test and monitor some more.
+Yes, monitoring and testing can be boring and mundane, but it is critical to problem avoidance.
+You must test, monitor, test, monitor, and then test and monitor some more.

 - Proactively avoid infrastructure issues.
 Problems with hardware vendors, software providers, and others will ALWAYS happen.
 But when you properly structure your operations to avoid infrastructure issues you not only optimize uptime and create a secure environment, but you have the time and bandwidth to deal with the other issues that will always rear their head.